cloudmesh-community/fa18-523-61/project-report/report.md

 ## Conclusion

 In conclusion, using python to extract and analyze twitter data appears to be an effective tool that can accomplish an emormous amount of tasks.
 Python's powerful collection of libraries and tools really make a difference in regards to how users can gather results to accomplish their objectives.
 Python appears to be extremely flexible in allowing many different variables and options to be set.
 Regarding twitter data, Tweepy appears to be a very fluid and straightfoward tool to setup and program.
 Creating a twitter api account and setting up the authentication in Python is also very uncomplicated.
 One caveat in terms of searching for actual tweets is that the number of tweets returned when using the tweepy package is set to 100.
 Users that want to return more than 100 tweets in their results may need to add in some additional programming to create a iterative loop function in order to get the desired number of tweets.
-This can add a level to complexity to the script.
+This can add a level of complexity to the script.

 Storing twitter data in the MongoDB Atlas cloud storage system can be an effective solution.
 Setting up a MongoDB Atlas account is effortless as well as starting up and managing a new cluster.
-The free tier is offered at no cost and includes up to 512 MB, however, this may inefficient for some, if not most, users who are working with twitter data.
+The free tier is offered at no cost and includes up to 512 MB, however, this may inefficient for some, if not most, users who are working with very large amounts of twitter data.
 In order to perform an effective analysis, large amounts of data is required, and the free tier will probably not meet those requirements.
 MongoDB Atlas does offer services at higher pricing tiers that include both scalable RAM and scalable storage.
 These options may prove to be attractive for enterprise level entities.
 MongoDb Atlas has shown some issues at the data level pertaining to duplicate records being captured, however, those issues can be alleviated within Python by including some code that ensures that the ID fields of the tweets are unique.

 ## Future Research

 Collecting social media for sentiment analysis is another area of interesting research that has arisen.
 Sentiment analyze can provide data on a more subjective level, as opposed to objective such as what is provided here.
-Many new questions arise such as how can using NLP to determine the state or emotion that a certain tweet is conveying, can this be accomplished in python somewhat efficiently, and what are the specific uses for this data.
+Many new questions arose such as how can using NLP to determine the state or emotion that a certain tweet is conveying, can this be accomplished in python somewhat efficiently, and what are the specific uses for this data.

 ## Acknowledgements

+The author gratefully acknowledges the input and guidance of Dr. Gregor von Laszewski, specifically in regards to paper syntax rules, bibtex reference usage, and the use of images within the markdown document.